godaddy/warehouse.ai/README.md

   - **Overridden routes:** These are routes that the warehouse itself has reimplemented to ensure that builds are fresh and that modules are installed from the correct environment.
   - **`npm` proxying:** before any 404 is served the request is first proxied over HTTP(S) to the location specified via `npm.urls.read`.
 - _Assets & Builds:_ Creating ad-hoc builds, fetching builds and assets (based on fingerprint), and when necessary finding builds for a particular version or environment or both.
-- _Checks:_ Lists checks that would run for a package, runs checks against packages ad-hoc, and gets stats about checks run against packages.

 - All routes are able to get some debugging information by using the `?debug=*` query parameter.
 This will override the output of your request and show all logged output for that request as JSON, response headers that were intended to be sent back, and content that was sent back.